OpenNMT/OpenNMT-tf/README.md

 ### Model configuration

-Models are defined from the code to allow a high level of modeling freedom and ensuring that the library exposes consistent interfaces.
+Models are defined from the code to allow a high level of modeling freedom.
 The user should provide a `opennmt.models.Model` instance using available or user-defined modules.

+Some modules are defined to contain other modules and can be used to design complex architectures:

+* `opennmt.encoders.ParallelEncoder`
+* `opennmt.encoders.SequentialEncoder`
+* `opennmt.inputters.MixedInputter`
+* `opennmt.inputters.ParallelInputter`

 *See the template file `config/models/template.py` and examples in `config/models/`.*